-A Liquid Crystal Variable Retarder consists of a transparent cell filled with a solution of Liquid Crystal (LC) molecules and functions as a variable wave plate.
-The orientation of the

-LC molecules is determined by the alignment layer in the absence of an applied voltage.
+As illustrated in Figure 1, a Liquid Crystal Variable Retarder consists of a transparent cell filled with a solution of Liquid Crystal (LC) molecules and functions as a variable wave plate.
+The orientation of the LC molecules is determined by the alignment layer in the absence of an applied voltage.
 The alignment layer is composed of an organic polyimide (PI) coating whose molecules are aligned in the rubbing direction during manufacturing.
 Due to the birefringence of the LC material, this LC retarder acts as an optically anisotropic wave plate, with its slow axis, marked on the mechanical housing, parallel to the surface of the retarder.
 Two parallel inner faces of the cell wall are coated with a transparent conductive film so that a voltage can be applied across the cell.
 When an AC voltage is applied, the LC molecules will reorient from their default alignment according to the applied V{rms}.
+Hence, a varying applied voltage can actively control the retardance of the liquid crystal variable retarder